Krasen007/MoneyExperiment/README.md

 * After that, it will ask you to set a name and amount of the budget.
 For example: name - Monthly Budget, amount - 1000, or Wedding Expenses 12500.
 * The menu will appear.
 Use "y" to add entries.
 Enter how much you spent and on what.
 * You can add new items and if you add the same item their balance will increase automatically.
 Use **-amount** to decrease costs of already added item.
-* You can change the name of the budget and amount in the other options menu, also you can create and delete new budgets, export the database to readable txt file, or import a budget.csv with "item, cost" format for example: "food, 50".
+* You can change the name of the budget and amount in the other options menu, also you can create and delete new budgets, export the database to readable txt file, or import a budget.csv with "item, cost" format for example: "food,50".
+* You can create multiple accounts that you spend from, example: Cash account, Bank account, Saved, Wallet etc.
 * When you are done you can save your current account database on your PC, and/or you can upload it to your git repo.
 * If you want to use the app on another PC, install git and run CloneDB.bat after you set your git repo in the file as explained above.
 It should automatically sync your database.
 Remember to use the same password or you will not be able to open the encrypted database.